Dunning School: History

-The school was named after Columbia University professor William Archibald Dunning (1857–1922), whose writings and those of his PhD students comprised the main elements of the school.
+The school was named after Columbia University professor William Archibald Dunning (1857–1922), whose writings and those of his Ph.D. students comprised the main elements of the school.
 He supported the idea that the South had been hurt by Reconstruction and that American values had been trampled by the use of the U.S. Army to control state politics.
 He contended that freedmen had proved incapable of self-government and thus had made segregation necessary.
 Dunning believed that allowing blacks to vote and hold office had been "a serious error".
 As a professor, he taught generations of scholars, many of whom expanded his views of the evils of Reconstruction.
 The Dunning School and similar historians dominated the version of Reconstruction-era history in textbooks into the 1960s.
 Their generalized adoption of deprecatory terms such as scalawags for southern white Republicans and carpetbaggers for northerners who worked and settled in the South, have persisted in historical works.

-Explaining the success of the Dunning School, historian Peter Novick noted two forces—the need to reconcile the North and the South after the Civil War and the increase in racism as Social Darwinism appeared to back the concept with science—that contributed to a "racist historiographical consensus" around the turn of the 20th century on the "criminal outrages" of Reconstruction.
+Explaining the success of the Dunning School, historian Peter Novick noted two forces — the need to reconcile the North and the South after the Civil War, and the increase in racism as Social Darwinism appeared to back the concept with science — that contributed to a "racist historiographical consensus" around the turn of the 20th century on the "criminal outrages" of Reconstruction.
 Novick provided examples of the style of the Dunning School approach when he wrote:

-Even James Wilford Garner's Reconstruction in Mississippi, regarded by W. E. B. Du Bois as the fairest work of the Dunning school, depicted Reconstruction as "unwise" and Black politicians as liabilities to Southern administrations.
+Even James Wilford Garner's Reconstruction in Mississippi, regarded by W. E. B. Du Bois as the fairest work of the Dunning School, depicted Reconstruction as "unwise" and Black politicians as liabilities to Southern administrations.

 In the 1940s Howard K. Beale began to define a different approach.
 Beale's analysis combined an assumption of "racial egalitarianism and an insistence on the centrality of class".
 He claimed that some of the more progressive southern historians continued to propose "that their race must bar Negroes from social and economic equality."
 Beale indicated other southern historians' making more positive contributions were "southern liberals" such as C. Vann Woodward and Francis Simkins.